perevalovds/Emotion-recognition/README.md

 # Project Name : Emotion-recognition

-Forked and enchanced code from https://github.com/omar178.
+Emotion recognition toolkit, forked and enchanced from https://github.com/omar178.

-Emotion recognition toolkit.
+Features:

-It uses face tracking
+* It uses face tracking.
-It fork fast event without GPU support.
+* It fork fast event on CPU (without GPU support).
+* In my tests it detects "happinness" by smiling, "angry" or "sad" by shrinking nose, and "surprised" by opening mouth (sometimes).
+* Provided example sends OSC messages for using this emotions probabilities  into other applications.
+* Very simple installation.

 # Table of Content :
 1.[Description](#p1)